mitsuba-renderer/drjit/docs/freeze.rst

 Implementation details
 ----------------------

-Every time the function is called, its inputs are analyzed.
+Every time the annotated function is called, its inputs are analyzed.
 All JIT variables are extracted into a flattened and de-duplicated array.
 Additionally, a key describing the "layout" of the inputs is generated.
 This key will be used to distinguish between different recordings of the same frozen function, in case some of its inputs qualitatively change in subsequent calls.

 If no recording is found for the current key, Dr.Jit enters a "kernel recording"